Asus Vivobook S

 The film shoot was at SANDSTORM FILMS in Swindon which is a fantastic resource.
 I’ve known the owner, Tom, for years and I really rate the Sandstorm set up (and bespoke pencils) so was delighted that Dialect. had already pencilled the studio build in with Tom’s team before I’d even come on board.

-Although the creative for the piece had been pretty much decided by the agency (a creative needs to finish their advert by the morning just using the hero laptop) I had added some new elements to the piece including a second character to create a better sense of humanity and some fantasy elements including a big practical special effects scene involving the walls of a room opening up so that a character could walk through to a completely different location beyond.
+Although the creative for the piece had been pretty much decided by the agency (the story of an agency employee who needs to finish their advert by the morning just using the hero laptop) I had added some new elements to the piece including a second character to create a better sense of humanity, some fun transitions and fantasy elements including a big practical special effects scene involving the walls of a room opening up so that a character could walk through to a completely different location beyond.

 This meant a very bespoke approach to the build.
 Not only had the studio be big enough to build multiple sets back to back but also facilitate the walls sliding open to reveal said new locations.